 Botulinum toxin injections

-Removal of sweat glands
+Surgical removal of axillary sweat glands

 Overactive sweat glands in the armpits may be removed by several methods, usually under local anaesthetic.

 - Tumescent liposuction (sucking them out)

 - Microwave thermolysis (the MiraDry® system approved by FDA in 2011)

 - Surgery to cut out the sweat gland-bearing skin of the armpits.
 If a large area needs to be removed, it may be repaired using a skin graft

 Division of the spinal sympathetic nerves by chemical or surgical endoscopic thoracic sympathectomy (ETS) may reduce sweating of face (T2 ganglion) or armpit and hand (T3 ganglion), but is reserved for the most severely affected individuals due to potential risks and complications.

 - Hyperhidrosis may recur in up to 15% of cases

 - Often accompanied by undesirable skin warmth and dryness

 - New-onset hyperhidrosis of other sites in 50% of patients, severe in 2%